xforcevesa/new-vrwkv/README.md

 # Vision RWKV (New Generation)

+## NOTICE

+Due to the issue detailed in [Problem: High CUDA Memory Usage When Training vrwkv7 Compared to ViT Distillation](https://github.com/xforcevesa/new-vrwkv/issues/2), we strongly recommend using the code from the `distill` branch instead of the `main` branch.

+Using the `main` branch may result in crashes or other unexpected behaviors during training due to memory inefficiencies that are being addressed in the referenced issue.

+For optimal performance and stability, please switch to the `distill` branch.

+## Synopsis

 New structure for `vrwkv6` and `vrwkv7` model is ready in classification, fully based on the `VMamba` project.
 However, `vrwkv7` distillation from `DINOv2` is in progress, awaiting for further testing.
 View the synopsis in the [distill_classification](./distill_classification/README.md)

 We'll also add other models for contrastive experiments.